elletjies/elletjies/README.md

-Angelique, PhD (Educational Psychology), is the Regional Consultant for Southern Africa at The Carpentries.
-Angelique aims at developing strategies and workflows to adapt The Carpentries' membership and workshop programs to function optimally in Southern Africa.
-In addition, the role aims to assist and advise in developing a plan to create and support a strong team of volunteer instructors across the regions.
+Angelique, PhD (Educational Psychology), is the African Capacity Development Manager.
+Angelique will lead community engagement efforts to develop and support The Carpentries community in Africa, creating pathways for participation and increased communication.
 Find Angelique Trusler on Twitter (https://twitter.com/AngeliquePhd).

 <!--